DominicBreuker/cryptanalysis/README.md

 We generate 3 local optima and print the best result.
 If that does not deliver a solution, generate more local optima.
 Each optimization run will print a short line with results.
-You are looking for a score significatly better than most of the others that are printed.
+You are looking for a score significantly better than most of the others that are printed.

 ```python
 from data.en import load_ngrams